Asteraceae: Sunflower Family – Heliantheae (Sunflower) Tribe: miscellaneous 2

 Notes:

-The flowers of this species are larger than those of the Narrow-leaved Mule Ears, with generally 12–27 rays 25–50 mm long.
+The flowers of this species are larger than those of the Narrow-leaved Mule Ears (Wyethia angustifolia, see above), with 12–27 rays, each 25–50 mm long.
 The phyllaries are equal to or longer than the ray flowers, lanceolate with acute or obtuse tips.
-The phyllaries and the large leaves are smooth and hairless; the size and shape of the leaves amply justifying the plant’s common name.
+The phyllaries and the large leaves are smooth and hairless; the size and shape of the leaves amply justify the plant’s common name.

 Gray Mule Ears – Wyethia helenoides